texfaq/texfaq.github.io/FAQ-notWYSIWYG.md

 date: 2018-05-27
 ---

-# Why is TeX not a WYSIWYG system?

 WYSIWYG is a marketing term (''What you see is what you get'') for a particular style of text processor.
 WYSIWYG systems are characterised by two principal claims: that you type what you want to